QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 **Sniffing**: without or with a weak encryption, an actor can listen to exchanged packets, to learn more about the network architecture, and to find the weak point.

-**Spoofing**: an actor can usurp another machine identity to fake messages coming from the victim
+**Spoofing**: an actor can usurp another machine identity to fake messages coming from the victim.

 **Tampering**: without integrity checks, an actor can tamper with messages without the sender/receiver being aware of it